 Important: The fixed-step size (1 ms in this example) determines how often the model executes.
 For a simple LED blink, 1 ms is more than adequate.
 For fast control loops (e.g., motor control), you might need 50 Β΅s (0.00005) or faster.

-2. Watch the Diagnostic Viewer at the bottom of the Simulink window:
+1. Code generation starts; the Diagnostic Viewer at the bottom of the Simulink window streams the build log.

 Build failed?
 Check the Troubleshooting section below.